Toggle menu

 Landlords are responsible for ensuring that any third parties handle complaints in line with the Code.

-YesThe policy has been shared with Great Yarmouth Norse, training of the complaints lead has been completed with training of all managers due to be completed in April 2024.
+YesThe policy has been shared with GYN, training of the complaints lead has been completed with training of all managers due to be completed in 2024.
 This will ensure complaints handling and investigations comply with the Council's policy and the Complaint Handling Code.

 5.6